tophefo/IpCamera/README.md

 # <bindingName> Binding

 This binding allows you to use IP cameras in Openhab 2 so long as the camera has the ability to fetch a snapshot (JPG file) via a http link.
-It does not yet support RTSP streams but the Netty library was chosen as it can be used to provide this support in the future.
+It does not yet support RTSP streams (see the issue thread at this github project for more info) but the Netty library was chosen as it can be used to provide this support in the future.
 If the brand does not have a full API then the camera will only fetch a picture and will not have any support for alarms or any of the other cool features that the binding has implemented for certain brands.
-Each brand that does have an API will have different features  as each API is different and hence the support in this binding will also differ between them.
+Each brand that does have an API will have different features, as each API is different and hence the support in this binding will also differ.
 Choose your camera wisely by looking at what the APIs allow you to do.

 In Alphabetical order the brands that have an API are: